-CBSI Fully Funded
+CBSI Fully Funded Scholarships

 The first set of these scholarships are funded by UK International Development, under the project CRAFT-Sustainable Development, part of the UK government’s Congo Basin Forest Action Programme.
 They are open to nationals of Cameroon, Democratic Republic of the Congo, Gabon and Republic of the Congo who are also resident in one of these countries.